jefferyfry/gcp-saas-bill/datastore-backup/README.md

 * GCP Project ID - This is your marketplace project where this service and required resources are deployed.
 * GCS Bucket - This is the Google Cloud Storage bucket where you want the backup files.
+* Sentry DSN - This is the key for Sentry logging.

 ### Configuration Precedence
 command-line options > environment variables